 If you and your partner both feel comfortable, using sex toys can be an arousing thing to do together.
 Some people use vibrators (and more) as an enjoyable part of their sex life.
 If you’ve never thought about using sex toys before, how do you feel about trying them?
 But a lot of them make for some experimental fun.
 It’s OK to bring in a little outside help in the form of toys — they really do add to the sexual experience.

 Often, the vaginal dryness that begins in perimenopause can be easily corrected with lubricating liquids and gels.
-Use these freely to avoid painful sex—a problem that can snowball into flagging libido and growing relationship tensions.
+Use these freely to avoid painful sex and make sex more interesting—a problem that can snowball into flagging libido and growing relationship tensions.
 When lubricants no longer work, discuss other options with your doctor.

 The grocery store has a wealth of potential sex toys and accessories.
 You can use your imagination and create a sexual wonderland in each aisle.
 What’s the benefit?
 Guess who’s going to beat a path to his car the next time you need milk and coffee for tomorrow AND come back all ready to go?
 It’s a win-win all around.